aws/aws-toolkit-vscode/CONTRIBUTING.md

 Generally, your pull request description should be a copy-paste of your commit message(s).
-If your PR description provides insight not found in a commit message, ask yourself why.
+If your PR description provides insight not found in a commit message, ask why.
 Source control (Git) is our source-of-truth, not GitHub.

 Quick summary of commit message guidelines: